HectorRicardo/simple-music-app/README.md

         is called.
 However, subsequent bindings don't trigger this method anymore.
         This is because the result of the `onBind()` method is cached.
       - You can individually unbind any context previously bound.
+      - If all contexts have unbound from the service, we say that the service is UNBOUND.
    - A service can be both STARTED and BOUND.
-   - A service is kept alive as long as its STARTED or BOUND.
+   - A service is kept alive as long as its STARTED and/or BOUND.
 That is, a service is destroyed only when it has been stopped and there are no contexts bound to it.
+       - If a service is only STARTED (and not BOUND), it is destroyed as soon as it's stopped.
+       - If a service is only BOUND (and not stopped), it is destroyed as soon as it has no more contexts bound to it.
+       - If a service is both STARTED and BOUND, then only stopping it or only unbinding all of its clients won't destroy it.
+The service needs to be both STOPPED and UNBOUND.
+   - When the service is destroyed, its `onDestroy()` method is called.

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular